-Box content was created by Amazon to streamline the way inventory moves through their distribution network.
+Box content was created by Amazon to track the way inventory moves through its distribution network.
 This helps Amazon to know exactly where every product is even before it is organized at their fulfillment warehouse.
 Products become available for sale sooner and get to the customer faster.

 If you are shipping a small number of books and get a shipment where all books are going to one warehouse in one box, you are not required to submit box content information.
 It’s not always possible because Amazon often splits shipments.
 The reason you don’t have to submit box content information in a single box shipment is simply that Amazon knows exactly everything that is in the box.
 It is only when shipping multiple boxes that providing box content information becomes necessary.

 Sometimes you can “force” a one box shipment.
 The theory about how this works requires the following.

 This approach should mean you will process and ship about 25-40 books or so at a time.
 The theory is that Amazon may be organizing the way they route shipments by weight or cubic feet.
 This has worked in the past for us but it is not a guarantee.
 There is always the possibility Amazon can split the shipment.
 We will continue to test these methods and let you know our findings.